 This should be seen as an online equivalent of hard drive storage rather than as alternative to archival preservation.
 Pricing and convenience of use can be attractive but terms and conditions of each provider should be examined in detail.
 It is common for such services to clearly state they accept no liability for security breaches or data loss, and there is usually no guarantee that data will be preserved for the long term.
 Commercial cloud storage is generally unsuitable for data which is in any way sensitive or confidential (in other words, you should not use it for any data which you would not be happy to make available on the open web).
 In addition, most cloud storage services do not offer appropriate citation or access options.

 A data archive should agree to store your data for a significant period of time.
 It should also undertake to ensure data will remain findable and accessible for this period.
 It should give details of scenarios and procedures where data will be removed or deleted.
 Check the policies and terms and conditions of the archive carefully to ensure that it will retain your data for as long as you require, or at least give you sufficient notice of removal.

-See for example “Company may terminate your access to all or any part of the Service at any time, with or without cause, with or without notice, effective immediately, which may result in the forfeiture and destruction of all information associated with your account, including User Submissions” and “Company reserves the right to … discontinue the Service (including the availability of any feature, database, or content) at any time by posting a notice on the Site, on or through the Service, or by sending an email to the email address associated with your account.”
-[Figshare http://figshare.com/terms]
+If you sign up to a commercial service as a private individual, there may be little or no guarantee of long-term access.
+For example, Figshare’s terms and conditions warn that the company “may terminate your access to all or any part of the Service at any time, with or without cause, with or without notice, effective immediately, which may result in the forfeiture and destruction of all information associated with your account, including User Submissions” and that they reserve the right to “discontinue any part of the Service at any time without notice.”
+You will generally have more protection if there is a formal relationship between the University and the service provider.

 3. Digital Object Identifiers (DOIs)